What Is Serology for Brucellosis?

-Brucella is not transmitted to humans via casual contact such as touching.
-Eating the meat of infected animals is also extremely low-risk, as long as it is fully cooked.
+Brucella is not transmitted to humans through casual contact such as touching.
+There’s an extremely low risk of getting brucellosis from eating the meat of an infected animal if it’s fully cooked.

 Most cases of brucellosis are due to direct contact with the bodily fluids of infected animals.
 These include urine and blood.
 It can also be passed on by direct contact with the tissues, placentas, and aborted fetuses of infected animals.